healeycodes/untrusted-python/README.md

 `web` is a Next.js app that you can deploy to Vercel.
 Set the root directory of the project to `web`.

 `sandbox` is a Fly.io app that has `fly.toml` file ready to use.
-Add the Fly.io URL as a Vercel environment variable as `API`.
+Add the Fly.io URL as a Vercel environment variable as `API` (without a trailing slash).